 Frequently Asked Questions (and their Answers).

-*What instruments do you have in your band?
+*What instruments do you play?

-*Are you a local band?
+*Are you a local?

-*Where are you all from?
+*Where are you from?

-*How did you all get together?
+*How did you get it together?

-We all share a mutual interest in street music as a way of life and became known to each other through links, friends and traditional street performer get togethers such as Winchester Hat Fair, Stroud Folk Festival and Strawberry Fair.
+We all share a mutual interest in street music and became known to each other through traditional street performer get togethers such as Winchester Hat Fair, Stroud Folk Festival and Strawberry Fair.

-*With the band so spread out, How do you get together to rehearse?
+How do you get together to rehearse?

 *Do you do private bookings/weddings?

-*How do I book Swervy World?
+*How do I book a Swervy World show?

 In the first instance, all booking enquiries please email to swervyworld@hotmail.com